-Even though this product is marketed to ease breastfeeding nipple chafing, lanolin will work just as well in the thigh area.
-Trust that this 100 percent natural, hypoallergenic product is recommended by doctors and dermatologists to cut down on chafing.
+Even though this product is marketed to ease breastfeeding nipple chafing, it should work just as well in the thigh area.
+Trust that this 100 percent natural, lanolin-packed, hypoallergenic product is recommended by doctors and dermatologists to cut down on chafing.

 Best Powder: Lush Silky Underwear

 If you prefer powder form, this will feel like heaven to your skin.
-A quick rub of this powder, which is packed with cornstarch, cocoa butter, and kaolin will comfort skin affected by chafing.
+A quick rub of this powder, which is packed with cornstarch, cocoa butter, and kaolin promises to comfort skin affected by chafing.
 It smells like vetiver and jasmine, so it'll remind you of a garden.